devlaam/Leucine/README.md

 Please state the demo you want to run (ticker, server, crawler or chatgrt):
 ```
 and then choose one of them.
 The `ticker`,`crawler` and `chatgrt` are stand alone demo's, the `server` requires an application
 that is able to connect with raw TCP sockets on the localhost, port 8180.
+To get an impression of the debug capabilities
+you can also `ticker debug` or `crawler debug`.
+The other demo's do not allow for this extra parameter.

 #### Demos on NodeJS
 Compile and package the demo as follows: